jessicapapinto/heart-disease-analysis-sql-powerbi/README.md

 ### 2.4 ST Segment Depression (oldpeak)

 The ST segment in an ECG represents the period between ventricular depolarization and repolarization.
-ST segment depression indicates myocardial ischaemia — the greater the depression, the higher the likelihood of coronary artery disease.
+ST segment depression indicates myocardial ischaemia, the greater the depression, the higher the likelihood of coronary artery disease.
 Values above 2mm are considered clinically significant *(DOI: 10.1161/01.cir.99.21.2829)*.
 Negative oldpeak values may represent ST segment elevation, associated with acute myocardial infarction.

 ### 2.5 Major Vessels (ca)

 The number of major vessels colored by fluoroscopy indicates how many coronary arteries show significant stenosis (narrowing >= 50%).
 The heart has three main coronary arteries: LAD, LCX, and RCA.
-This measurement is obtained through coronary angiography — an invasive procedure where contrast dye is injected and visualized under real-time X-ray.
+This measurement is obtained through coronary angiography, an invasive procedure where contrast dye is injected and visualized under real-time X-ray.

 - **ca = 0:** no vessels affected
 - **ca = 1:** one vessel affected
 - **ca = 2:** two vessels affected
-- **ca = 3:** all three main vessels affected — severe disease and poor prognosis
+- **ca = 3:** all three main vessels affected (severe disease and poor prognosis)

 ### 2.6 Stress Test Results (thal)

 - **Normal:** no perfusion defects
-- **Fixed defect:** scar tissue — indicative of previous myocardial infarction
+- **Fixed defect:** scar tissue.
+Indicative of previous myocardial infarction
-- **Reversable defect:** active ischaemia — most clinically concerning finding
+- **Reversable defect:** active ischaemia.
+Most clinically concerning finding

 ---